brenoc21/TotalCrossChallenge/README.md

-TotalCross Selection Test
+TotalCross Selection Test.

-These are five the challenges i chose from Edabit for the TotalCross selection test.
+These are five the challenges i chose from edabit.com/challenges for the TotalCross selection test.